virajbhartiya/lotus/documentation/misc/Building_a_network_skeleton.md

 You can take a look at this [Lotus PR as a reference](https://github.com/filecoin-project/lotus/pull/11432), which added the skeleton for network version 22.

-// TODO: Create a video-tutorial going through all the steps
+// TODO: Create the steps for running the network skeleton in a local devnet.

 [^1]: Here is an example of how you can add a schedule: